leadgtr7/Voron-Afterburner-Breakout-Board/README.md

 If you use a different board you will need to make sure that your board switches the fans on the ground side (ie common 24v).

+This does not replace the need for a BAT-85 (or similar schottky diode) on the probe output.
+Could probably add to the board but space is already really tight.

 You will find a spreadsheet with all the wiring colors and info here as well as a part BOM https://github.com/leadgtr7/Voron-Afterburner-Breakout-Board/blob/main/Voron%20Toolhead%20Breakout%20Board.xlsx